KenKundert/engfmt/README.rst

    >>> strip_units('1.4204e9Hz')
    '1.4204e9'

+Notice that the output of *quanity* functions always include the units and the output of *number* functions do not.

 The output of the *to_eng_number* and *to_eng_quantity* is always rounded to the desired precision, which can be specified as an argument to these functions.
 This differs from the *to_flt_number* and *to_flt_quantity* functions.
 They